KMPX FM 107

 Operated by Crosby on a shoestring budget, KMPX struggled with several formats, including middle of the road music, before settling on offering blocks of time for sale to various foreign-language programmers.
 The station broadcast several hours of programs in Chinese, Portuguese, Italian and other languages throughout the day, as well as playing music in the blocks of time that weren’t sold.

-Into this state of affairs walked a young folk guitarist and disc jockey named Larry Miller in February 1967.
+Into this sorry state of affairs walked a young folk guitarist and disc jockey named Larry Miller in February 1967.
 Miller had arrived in San Francisco several months earlier, looking for work in either the local clubs or at a radio station.
 He met with Leon Crosby and was offered the vacant overnight shift at KMPX for $45 a week.
 He accepted, and went on the air with a self-selected mix of folk and rock records.

-A month later, Donahue made a similar pilgrimage to see Leon Crosby, albeit with a more elaborate plan and, by all accounts, without prior knowledge that Miller was already doing an all-night program with a similar theme.
+A month later, Donahue made a similar pilgrimage to see Leon Crosby, albeit with a more elaborate plan and, by several accounts, without prior knowledge that Miller was already doing an all-night program with a similar theme.